-Stop worrying about your SQL Servers, miniDBA performs 24*7 monitoring and sends alerts when servers are about to run into problems.
+MiniDBA performs 24*7 SQL Server performance monitoring and sends alerts (Email, Slack, PagerDuty) when servers are about to run into problems.
 You decide on what is high and low priority and how far in advance you want to be warned of any performance issues.

 Intelligent Analysis: All alerts raised show you what queries were running at the time of the alert and also their execution plan if they were non trivial.
 Combine that with all performance metrics gives you a clear picture of why your SQL Server is going slow and what is causing it.